pcingola/bds/src/manual/docs/classes.md

 a: { x: 42 }
 ```

+## Inheritance

-**Inheritance**: A class can inherit from another class using `extends` keywors in the class definition.
+A class can inherit from another class using `extends` keywords in the class definition.

 ```
 class A {